microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/assembly.md

 ##

-- [ ] insert all the buttons and secure the plastic rings
+- [ ] insert all the buttons and secure the plastic rings.

 ![](/static/hardware/raspberry-pi/cardboard-control-panel/buttons.jpg)